White Sox vs. Tigers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Riley Greene, Luis Robert and others in the Detroit Tigers-Chicago White Sox matchup at Comerica Park on Saturday at 1:10 PM ET.
+Player prop betting options for Riley Greene, Luis Robert and others are available in the Detroit Tigers-Chicago White Sox matchup at Comerica Park on Sunday, starting at 1:40 PM ET.

 Bet on this matchup or its props with DraftKings!